CioriiaCristian/critical_mass_neutron_bomb/README.md

 python3 run.py
 ```

-This will run all scenarios of a runaway reaction, as described in the article **Neutron Diffusion** by _Graham W. Griffiths_ [Link text](https://www.researchgate.net/publication/323035158_Neutron_diffusion).
+This will run all scenarios of a runaway reaction, as described in the article [Neutron Diffusion](https://www.researchgate.net/publication/323035158_Neutron_diffusion) by _Graham W. Griffiths_ .

 The scenarios include neutron diffusion: